The Bahamas–Mexico relations: Bilateral agreements

 Both nations have signed a few bilateral agreements such an Agreement for Scientific and Technical Cooperation (1992); Agreement for Exchange of Information on Tax Matters (2010); and an Agreement on the Elimination of Visas for Ordinary Passport holders (2010).
 Each year, the Mexican government offers scholarships for nationals of The Bahamas to study postgraduate studies at Mexican higher education institutions.

 Trade

-In 2023, trade between The Bahamas and Mexico totaled US$53 million dollars.
+In 2023, trade between The Bahamas and Mexico totaled US$53 million.
 The Bahamas main exports to Mexico include: oil and scrap metal.
 Mexico's main exports to The Bahamas include: motor vehicles, alcohol, refrigerators, cement and chemical based products.
 Mexican multinational company Cemex operates in The Bahamas.